microsoft/adfsToolbox/README.md

 ### Important changes

 As of 7/31/2019, we have migrated diagnosticsModule from PowerShell to C# in a new repository.
 This indirectly required us to make the new repository private.
-If you feel that we should invest the time to make the new repository open source, please direct your feedback to [Feedback](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or open an issue here.
+If you feel that we should invest the time to make the new repository open source, please direct your feedback to [Feedback](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or respond to the issue [here](https://github.com/microsoft/adfsToolbox/issues/75).

 Additionally, the diagnostics module will no longer support AD FS 2.1 or lower.
 If you need to target AD FS versions 2.1 or lower please install version 1.0.13 of ADFSToolbox.